LemesoftNostalgic/sprint-o-matic/README.md

 sprint map scales approximately from 1:3000 to 1:5000.

-If you have an excellent map you wish to be included, but have no time or skills to create the terrain description, please propose it via sprint-o-matic at gmail com anyway.
+If you have an excellent map you wish to be included, but have no time or skills to create the terrain description, please propose it via sprint.o.matic at gmail.com anyway.
 I can create a couple of terrain images myself as a pro-bono effort to get things rolling.
 A good map for Sprint-O-Matic is one that has enough fences and other obstacles to pose a challenge.
 Also slow green terrain is good but not mandatory.